woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway (Part 1).md

 Other producer-consumers and consumers like batcher and batch processors also use this pattern to create their respective GenStage stages.

 A separation of concern is achieved using this pattern.
 The processor is responsible for event handling while the subscriber handles the subscription logic.

+---

+That's a basic rundown of the concepts underpinning Broadway.
+While it may not be a complete and intensive explanation of everything, hopefully it is able to provide some clarity.
+In the next part, we will be exploring how features in Broadway have been implemented!

+Hop on over to the second part [here!](open-source-deep-dive-broadway-part-2)

+---

+Open-source Deep Dive is a series where I pick apart open-source projects to explain the underlying concepts that power these projects and share my findings about the project!